Thursday, July 31, 2025

 Rev'd Up Sprecher - #95.
 6.5 out of 12 mugs

-Sprecher Brewing Co. is stated to be the oldest Craft Brewery in Milwaukee.
-Randy Sprecher had the idea.
-Randy’s love affair with brewing began in Europe.
-He was drafted into the army during the Vietnam War, but due to color blindness, he was sent to work for a general in Augsburg, Germany.
-There, Randy fell in love with German beers.
+Sprecher Brewing Co. is recognized as the oldest craft brewery in Milwaukee.
+The concept was conceived by Randy Sprecher.
+Randy’s passion for brewing originated in Europe.
+During the Vietnam War, he was drafted into the army but was sent to work for a general in Augsburg, Germany, due to his color blindness.
+There, he developed a fondness for German beers.
 After his time in Augsburg, he returned to California, where he grew up, and began brewing German beers at home.
-In 1972, Randy decided to take his hobby to the next level and applied to study fermentation science at UC-Davis.
-Then, he perplexed the State of California by establishing a microbrewery—a concept that the state did not understand.
-Down but not out, Randy secured a post as Supervisor of Brewing Operations at Pabst’s Milwaukee brewery.
-He packed up everything he owned into a VW Van and moved to Milwaukee.
+In 1972, Randy decided to elevate his hobby by applying to study fermentation science at the University of California, Davis.
+Subsequently, he defied the State of California by establishing a microbrewery, a concept that the state was unfamiliar with.
+Despite setbacks, Randy secured a position as Supervisor of Brewing Operations at Pabst’s Milwaukee brewery.
+He packed his belongings into a Volkswagen van and relocated to Milwaukee.

-Sprecher continues to fire-brew delicious craft sodas and beers in the Milwaukee area.
+Sprecher Brewing Co. continues to produce delectable craft sodas and beers in the Milwaukee area.

 Click here for rating criteria and a summary table of all the root beers reviewed.